shadowinner/management-system/README.md

 # management-system
-this is a project about laboratory management system
+this is a project about library management system